 On December 5, 2012, the Office of the Deputy Mayor for Economic Development, as lead agency, issued a Positive Declaration and Draft Scope of Work for the Phased Redevelopment of Governors Island: North Island Re-Tenanting and Park and Public Space Master Plan.
 An Environmental Assessment Statement was not completed for the North Island Re-Tenanting based on the information in the 2011 FGEIS that the Proposed Project would require further environmental review as specific development plans are proposed.
-The Draft Scope of Work was issued for public comment and was used to develop a SGEIS.
-To receive public comments, a public Scoping Meeting was held at 6:00 P.M. on Tuesday, January 8, 2013, at the New York City Department of City Planning’s Barrish Conference Room, 22 Reade Street, New York, New York, 10007.
-Written comments on the Draft Scope of Work were accepted until 5:00 P.M. on Friday, January 18, 2013.
+The Draft Scope of Work was issued for public comment and was used to develop an SGEIS.
+To receive public comments, a public Scoping Meeting was held at 6:00 P.M.
+Tuesday, January 8, 2013, at the New York City Department of City Planning’s Barrish Conference Room, 22 Reade Street, New York, NY 10007.
+Written comments on the Draft Scope of Work were accepted until 5:00 P.M.
+Friday, January 18, 2013.
 The Notice of Completion for the DSGEIS was issued on February 14, 2013, which marked the beginning of the public comment period on this document.
 A public hearing on the DSGEIS was held in Spector Hall at 22 Reade Street in Manhattan, at 10:00 A.M.
 May 8, 2013 in conjunction with the public hearing on the associated Uniform Land Use Review Procedure (ULURP) application.
 The comment period for the DSGEIS remained open until 5:00 P.M.
 Monday, May 20, 2013.
 On May 23, 2013, the Office of the Deputy Mayor for Economic Development issued the Notice of Completion for the Final Supplemental Generic Environmental Impact Statement (FSGEIS) for the Phased Redevelopment of Governors Island: North Island Re-Tenanting and Park and Public Space Master Plan, marking the completion of the project’s CEQR environmental review.

 Environmental Review Materials